Billaferd/QuantumNexus/Designers/Quantum Nexus Domain Characteristics.md

 ### **Core Characteristics**

 * **Excels At:** * **Superior Firepower and Range:** Technology brings bigger guns.
 Their mastery of ballistics, energy projection, and advanced targeting systems allows them to engage and eliminate threats from well outside the effective range of other domains.
 They are the masters of **Range 3+** combat.
   * **Area-of-Effect (AoE) Saturation:** Why eliminate one target when you can eliminate a dozen?
-Technology excels at deploying weapons that saturate entire quadrants of the battlefield with artillery shells, missile barrages, or sweeping energy beams.
+Technology excels at deploying weapons that saturate entire quadrants of the battlefield with artillery shells, missile barrages, or sweeping energy beams, perfectly complementing the native Quadrant Damage trait of their Massive units.
   * **Durable and Fortified Positions:** Their units are forged from hardened alloys and shielded by energy fields.
 They create resilient board states with high-Defense units, deployable Terrain like automated turrets and bastion walls, and leverage keywords like **Territorial** to lock down sectors.
   * **Action-Economy Efficiency:** A war machine runs on resources.
 Technology is adept at securing and optimizing their supply lines, represented by their unique ability to generate Command Point (CP) deployment discounts through specialized Assets to maximize their universal 15 CP salary.
   * **Upgrades and Modifications:** A piece of tech can always be improved.
 They are the premier domain for using Upgrade cards, bolting on enhanced armor, larger cannons, and advanced sensor suites to their units.